robotics-4-all/dFlow/README.md

 ```

 #### Path
+Optional.
 User-role mappings are stored inside the file provided in the path entity.
 If the file doesn't exist it will be automatically generated.
 If no [users](#users) entity is provided, dFlow will assume that the user-role mappings already exist within this file and attempt to load them.

 ```
 Path: